GrantLudwig/Machina-Mache/README.md

 ### Mobile App Wireframes
-Comments on the app wireframes were overwellmingly positive, however there were a few small comments.
+Comments on the app wireframes were overwellmingly positive, however there were a few small critiques.
 Someone pointed out that each screen should have what it is at the top so the user knows where they are in the application.
 Someone else also said that the select photos screen was too cluttered.
 Both suggestions were incorporated into the final mock-up.

 ![AWF1](Wireframes/App/Login.png)
 ![AWF2](Wireframes/App/CreateAccount.png)